Updated: May 29

+For many years I was a hardcore trout only fly fisherman.
+If it was the summer and too warm, then fishing season was over until the Fall.
+It wasn't until I moved to the Shenandoah Valley of Virginia that I started making the best of the warmer months and fishing throughout the Summer.
 For those who don't know, water temperatures in Virginia get into the 65-75 degree range on trout streams.
 Above 70 oxygen dissolves differently in water, making it difficult for trout to breathe, and therefore a lot more stressful to recover after getting caught.
 Also, generally lower water levels make some streams virtually unfishable as they become a series of puddles.
-So either sit out July-September, travel, or fish the warm water species.
-River and lake access are plentiful around here and you don't have to plan a long trip just to get a line wet.
+This the time to use your best judgement on protecting trout so either sit out July-September, travel, or fish the warm water species.
+River and local lake access are plentiful around here and you don't have to plan a long trip just to get a line wet.

 I usually travel with my same 5 weight fishing rod and floating line.
 I have a selection of streamers, but a few topwater poppers, wooly buggers, and a crayfish pattern in really all you need.
 When fishing for bass I go with a 1x or 2x leader depending on the size of the flies.
 This stouter tippet helps turn the flies over better and reduce line shock.
 That's it, no vest full of boxes, floatant, indicators.
 We just cast and retrieve the fly back and see what fish are hungry.
 Vary twitch speeds of retrieval to mimic an injured animal.
 Looks for weeds, vegetation, or shallow water to drop-offs.
 Keep the fly moving as bass generally take smaller fish when they are moving away from them.